Republic of the Union of Myanmar

 - facilitate meetings with all stakeholders who can provide inputs required for the assignment.

-The Consultant shall not disclose any of the economic data, or taxation data or plan data to any third- party establishments without the permission of the Client.
+The Consultant shall not disclose any economic data, plan data, or taxpayer information to any third-party establishments without the permission of the Client.

 The Consultant will report and be accountable to the Director General of the Internal Revenue Department (Lead for Component A) on the quality and timeliness of the deliverables/outputs specified in previous paragraph 4.
-For the day to day operations, the consultant will be supervised by the Director of the Large Taxpayer’s Office, and the Director of the Tax Reform Directorate (TRD).
+For the day to day operations, the consultant will be supervised by the Director of the Legal Affairs Directorate, and the Director of the Tax Reform Directorate (TRD).

 MPFMp now invites eligible individual consultants to indicate their interest in providing the above mentioned services.
 Interested consultants must provide information indicating that they are qualified to perform the services (in addition to the educational qualifications, experience of similar assignments and country of work etc. should be incorporated in the CV to be submitted along with expression of interest/application).
 A consultant will be selected in accordance with the procedures set out in section V of the World Bank’s Guidelines: Selection and Employment of Consultants by World Bank Borrowers (January 2011, revised in July 2014).